AxxAxx/AxxSolder/README.md

 <code style="color : red">Interested in purchasing a AxxSolder 3.0?
 I components for a few boards in stock.
 The rest of the boards has a lead time of ~2-3 weeks.
 The price per assembled and tested board is 140 Euro plus shipping.
-You get what is on this image [image](https://github.com/AxxAxx/AxxSolder/blob/main/photos/PCB_image.jpg) (one PCB) plus encoder knob.
+You get what is on this [image](https://github.com/AxxAxx/AxxSolder/blob/main/photos/PCB_image.jpg) (one PCB) plus encoder knob.
 Send me an email at axeljohansson@duck.com to order.
 Payment is via PayPal</code>